VicWu07/quartz/content/notes/Inspire from HBR Why Entrepreneurs don't need Venture Capital.md

 ---
-title: "Inspire from HBR "Why Entrepreneurs don't need Venture Capital""
+title: "Inspire from HBR Why Entrepreneurs don't need Venture Capital"
-draft: true
+draft: false
 enableToc: false
 creation_date: 2023-06-27
 ---

 # Profitability as a measure of cost of capital for different startups
 - spaceship, aircraft, AI, etc. may have lower cost of capital because their profit comes much later